chionger/3.-First-Full-Stack---Flask/index.md

 # INTEGRATED PATIENT CENTRIC HEADBOARD DISPLAY

 ### The patient headboard contains information that are critical to responsive bedside care.
 The information are contributed by various members of the healthcare team which keyed the information into the main system.
-At the time of this project, a designated healthcare team member woould constantly check for updates and update the patient headboard for patients that are under his/her charge.
+At the time of this project, a designated healthcare team member woould constantly check for updates and manually transfer the patient headboard for patients that are under his/her charge.
 Besides being time consuming, this process also carries the risk of healthcare workers working with outdated data.
 The digitisation of this process would save time and create capacity for more quality bedside care.

 # MOTIVATION